hadcl4/Thunder/emulators/README.md

 - Arch: aarch64
 - Renderer: OpenGL
 #### Additional Notes:
 This is an optimized version of melonDS for the Raspberry Pi.
 Normally melonDS lacks HW acceleration because the Pi only has OpenGL 2.1.
 However, I managed to make a little hack that gets full hardware OpenGL rendering working, and most games run at 60FPS.
-For the best performance set the renderer as software with OpenGL Display as ON.
+For the best performance set the renderer as Software with OpenGL Display as ON, and turn on "Use seperate thread".
 ## Mednagui
 - Platform: Multiple
 - Arch: ARMHF or aarch64